eik-lib/node-client/README.md

 # @eik/node-client

-This is an Eik utility for servers running on Node.
-With it you can:

-- generate different URLs to assets on an Eik server depending on environment (development vs production).
-- get the import maps you have configured in `eik.json` from the Eik server, should you want to use them in the HTML response.
+This is a utility for getting assets and import maps from [Eik servers](https://github.com/eik-lib/service#readme) in Node web applications.
+For publishing and managing assets to an Eik server from Node scripts, see [`@eik/cli`](https://github.com/eik-lib/cli#readme).

 ## Install